yehudasa/rgw-object-broker/README.md

 3. Verify the *ServiceBroker*.

-    If successful, the service-catalog controller will have generated a *ServiceClass* for the `cns-bucket-service`
+    If successful, the Service-Catalog controller manager will have generated a *ServiceClass* for the `cns-bucket-service`.

     `# kubectl --context=service-catalog get servicebroker,serviceclasses`